-The Mechanical and Industrial Engineering Department provides undergraduate programs leading to BS degrees in Industrial Engineering, Mechanical Engineering, and Mechanical Engineering Technology.
-The Department provides graduate programs leading to the MS degrees in Industrial Engineering and Mechanical Engineering.
-The Department also participates in an inter-disciplinary doctoral program leading to the Ph.D. degree with options in Industrial Engineering, Mechanical Engineering, or Engineering Mechanics.
-Further information on all of these programs may be found at http://www.coe.montana.edu/mie
+The Mechanical and Industrial Engineering Department provides undergraduate programs leading to BS degrees in Financial Engineering, Industrial & Management Systems Engineering, Mechanical Engineering, and Mechanical Engineering Technology.
+The Department provides graduate programs leading to MS degrees in Industrial & Management Systems Engineering and Mechanical Engineering, as well as a course-work only Master of Engineering in Mechanical Engineering.
+The Department participates in an inter-disciplinary doctoral program leading to the Ph.D. in Engineering with an option in Industrial & Management Systems Engineering or Engineering Mechanics.
+The Department also provides graduate programs leading to Ph.D. in Mechanical Engineering and Ph.D. in Material Science.
+Further information on all of these programs may be found at http://www.montana.edu/mie.

 Curricula in the Department of Mechanical and Industrial Engineering